Sheldon-Cole/Rename-GoPro/README.md

 # Rename-GoPro

-This PowerShell script will rename GoPro Hero files from the standard `GX010001.MP4` to `GoPro-001-010.MP4` so that can be properly sorted in order, in the OS of the users choice.
+This PowerShell script will rename GoPro Hero files from the standard `GX010001.MP4` to `GoPro-0001-01.MP4` so that can be properly sorted in order, in the OS of the users choice.

- $\color{orange}{\textsf{This is currently incorrect as the actual naming convention is GX-01-0001.MP4.}}$
-$\color{orange}{\textsf{ This will be fixed in a future update.
-So long as the file number does not exceed 4 digits, this is safe to use.}}$

 ## GoPro Naming